Johanna Senfter: Intensive creative period

-After Reger's death in 1916, Johanna Senfter entered a period of intense creativity with numerous compositions and concert appearances.
+After Reger's death in 1916, Senfter entered a period of creativity with numerous compositions and concert appearances.
 In 1921, she founded the Musikverein Oppenheim and organized her own concert series, during which she also performed her own works.
 In 1923, she founded the Oppenheim Bach Society and regularly performed Bach cantatas.

-Altogether Senfter left behind 134 works of all genres with the exception of opera (some cite 180, including 9 symphonies, 26 orchestral works with vocal and instrumental solos, chamber music in various instrumentations, organ works, choirs and songs) and gave numerous concertos for piano, cello, violin and viola.
+Altogether, Senfter left behind 134 works of all genres with the exception of opera (some cite 180, including 9 symphonies, 26 orchestral works with vocal and instrumental solos, chamber music in various instrumentations, organ works, choirs and songs) and gave many concertos for piano, cello, violin and viola.
 She was a masterful composer of fugue.

 She continued to compose into old age and shaped the musical life of her home town of Oppenheim, where she lived until her death in 1961.

 Self-imposed isolation

-The very reclusive, shy and modest artist closed herself off to a wider audience ("Listen to and play my music, then you will understand me.").
+The artist closed herself off to a wider audience ("Listen to and play my music, then you will understand me.").

 She dedicated her life solely to music and fell into oblivion after her death in 1961.
 Prejudices about female composers, who were denied the ability to be creative in this field until well into the second half of the 20th century, may also have contributed to this ("If I weren't a woman, I would have it easier.").

 Legacy and rediscovery

-After her death, Johanna Senfter's manuscripts became part of the holdings of the Cologne University of Music.
+After her death, Johanna Senfter’s manuscripts were incorporated into the holdings of the Cologne University of Music.
 Her musical estate has not yet been fully catalogued.
-For some years now, there have been increasing attempts to rediscover the work of this passionate composer, who had fallen into oblivion, and to make it known through score publications and concerts.
-The pianist Monica Gutman in particular has been working to make Johanna Senfter's music better known in the Rhine-Main region.
+In recent years, efforts have increased to rediscover and promote her work through publications and performances.
+The pianist Monica Gutman has been particularly active in advancing awareness of Senfter’s music in the Rhine-Main region.

 The violinist Friedemann Eichhorn has recorded works for violin and piano or for two violins together with Paul Rivinius (piano) and Alexa Eichhorn, having previously participated in the editing of Senfter's works for this instrument for publication by the Schott publishing house in Mainz.

 Johanna Senfter was featured as Composer of the Week on BBC Radio 3 the week of March 4, 2024.